 135.1 Complete the second sentence so that it means the same as the first.
 1 Sue said I was selfish.
 Sue accused me of being selfish 2 The misunderstanding was my fault, so I apologised.
 I apologised 3 Jane won the tournament, so I congratulated her.
 I congratulated Jane 4 He has enemies, but he has a bodyguard to protect him.
 He has a bodyguard to protect him 5 There are eleven players in a football team.
-A football team consists • 135.2 Complete the second sentence using for or on.
+A football team consists 6 Sandra eats only bread and eggs.
+She lives 135.2 Complete the second sentence using for or on.
 These sentences all have blame.
-Liz said that what happened was Joe's fault.
-Liz blamed Joe for what happened You always say everything is my fault.
+1 Liz said that what happened was Joe's fault.
+Liz blamed Joe for what happened 2 You always say everything is my fault.
 You always blame me 3 Do you think the economic crisis is the fault of the government?
-Do you blame the government ?
-4 I think the increase in violent crime is the fault of television.
-I blame the increase in violent crime • Now rewrite sentences 3 and 4 using to blame for.
-1 5 (3) Do you think the government 135.3 Complete the sentences using the following verbs (in the correct form) + the correct preposition: accuse apologise approve congratulate depend live pay 1 His parents don't approve of what he does, but they can't stop him.
+Do you blame the government 4 I think the increase in violent crime is the fault of television.
+I blame the increase in violent crime Now rewrite sentences 3 and 4 using to blame for.
+5 (3) Do you think the government 6 (4) I think that 135.3 Complete the sentences using the following verbs (in the correct form) + the correct preposition: accuse apologise approve congratulate depend live pay 1 His parents don't approve of what he does, but they can't stop him.
 2 When you went to the theatre with Paul, who the tickets?
-3 It's not very pleasant when you are something you didn't do.
+3 It's not very pleasant when you aresomething you didn't do.
 4 A: Are you going to the beach tomorrow?
 B: I hope so.
 It the weather.
 5 Things are very cheap there.
 You can very little money.
-6 When I saw David, I him passing his driving tes t.
-7 You were very rude to Liz.
+6 When I saw David, I him passing his driving test 7 You were very rude to Liz.
 Don't you think you should 135.4 Put in the correct preposition.
 If no preposition is necessary, leave the space empty.
 1 Some students were suspectedof cheating in the exam.
 2 Sally is often not well.
-She suffers very bad headaches.
+She suffersvery bad headaches.
 3 You know that you can rely me if you ever need any help.
-4 It is terrible that some people are dying 5 Are you going to apologise what you did?
+4 It is terrible that some people are dyinghunger while others eat too much.
+5 Are you going to apologise what you did?
 6 The accident was my fault, so I had to pay the repairs.
 7 I didn't have enough money to pay the bill.
-8 I complimented her S 9 She hasn't got a job.
+8 I complimented her her English.
+She spoke very fluently and her pronunciation was excellent.
+9 She hasn't got a job.
 She depends her parents for money.
 10 I don't know whether I'll go out tonight.
 It depends how I feel.
 11 They wore warm clothes to protect themselves the cold.
 12 The apartment consists three rooms, a kitchen and bathroom.